Cycle routes near Weesp

 When I first began to think of creating a website about Weesp and the area around the town, one of my main goals was to present different kinds of beautiful or interesting cycle routes - It is still so and I have a plan.

 My plan is also to describe routes, which should be possible to carry through by almost all ages no matter fitness.
 Furthermore it is my goal, to describe various routes of different lengths because a short trip can be just as good as a long, but there is a limit.
 A route must take no longer than a maximum of one day for an average person to complete.
+All the routes starts from the Hotel Het Hart van Weesp and will lead you through different parts of the beautiful city Weesp and other nice places near by.

 Photo from Amsterdam - Autumn 2006